18F/handbook/docs/how-we-work/tools/harvest.md

 ## Jira Integration

 The Harvest plugin in Jira is located along the right column of a ticket.
-Currently it does NOT update your time in the “Jira Time Tracking” section, but only logs time in Harvest from Jira.
+Currently it does NOT update your time in the "Jira Time Tracking" section, but only logs time in Harvest from Jira.

 You must add time to BOTH Harvest plugin & update the Time Tracking section in Jira.

 ## Trello Integration

 The Trello integration will require that you install the Chrome extension found here: <https://www.getharvest.com/trello> You can then log time directly from Chrome, as well as Trello cards.
-You may need to refresh or log out/into Trello to see the “Track Time” action.
+You may need to refresh or log out/into Trello to see the "Track Time" action.

 ![Harvest screenshot 3](../../../images/harvest03.png)